tobiasjdcolvin/Full-Stack-Clicker/README.md

 9. On the right hand side, there should be a button that says "Contribute".
 Click on that, and then on "Open pull request".
 10. Describe the feature you are trying to merge, and then hit "Create pull request".
 11. You now may have to resolve some merge conflicts, or you might not.
 We will practice this.
 Eventually, you will be able to "Merge pull request", and then "Confirm merge".
-12. You now should have succesfuly merged your feature to the main branch!